Alvor1991/PP2-Online-Quiz/README.md

         - The score counter updates as each question is completed.

         - Clicking on the home icon button will bring the user back to the Welcome Modal.

+        - Once user moves past the first question, the quiz title will change from 'Let the Quiz Begin!' to 'Muisc Quiz'.

     - **Player Score**